-Thanks to a donation of property from alumna and trustee the Rev. Dr. Lois D. ‘90, and her husband, Dr. Thomas J. Martin, MD, Susquehanna University announces it will create a retreat center named in their honor.
+Thanks to a donation of property from alumna and trustee the Rev. Dr. Lois D. ’90 and her husband, Dr. Thomas J. Martin, M.D., Susquehanna University created a retreat center named in their honor, expanding SU’s campus footprint.

-“The creation of a retreat center for Susquehanna is an honor for us and something that we are pleased to see come to fruition,” the Martins said.
+“The creation of a Retreat Center for Susquehanna is an honor for us and something that we are pleased to see come to fruition,” the Martins say.
 “We hope the property’s natural beauty, with its pond and surrounding woodlands, will encourage the students, faculty and staff who visit there to reflect on and consider life’s questions and challenges for many years to come.”

-Susquehanna’s creative writing program will also make use of the property for student readings, rehearsals for choreopoem performances and for faculty members for their own writing.
+Susquehanna’s creative writing program will make use of the property for student readings, rehearsals for choreopoem performances and for faculty members for their own writing.
+The pond and the ecological diversity of the property appeal to students and faculty within the biology and environmental studies departments.